 America’s most unique off the beaten path restaurants

-From eateries in the mountains of Montana to diners floating in the ocean, every one of these off the beaten path restaurants is worthy of a spot on your bucket list.
+From eateries in the mountains of Montana to diners floating in the ocean off an Alaskan coast, every one of these off the beaten path restaurants is worthy of a spot on your bucket list.

 1. Montana Dinner Yurt – Big Sky, Montana

 The Snowcat takes diners 15 minutes up spectacular Lone Peak, where a campfire, candlelit dinner, and live music await.
-Guests get refreshments and a hearty three-course dinner that’s served family-style at long community tables.
-Please note that alcohol isn’t provided, but you’re welcome to bring your own.
+Guests get refreshments and a hearty three-course dinner that’s served family-style at long tables.
+Alcohol isn’t provided, but you’re welcome to bring your own.

 After dinner, guests gather around the campfire for stargazing and can even take a turn on the torch-lit sled run before heading back to the resort.
 Talk about unique dining experiences!